 Rachel Morley, the FoFC’s director, e-mailed to say:

-We have been awarded £58,200 for repairs to the chancel: plain-glazing the windows in the north and south walls (to match those in the nave) and repairs to the chancel walls – consolidating tiles and plasterwork.
+We have been awarded £58,200 for repairs to the chancel.
+It will enable us to plain-glaze the windows in the north and south walls (to match those in the nave).
+We will also be able to consolidate the tiles and plasterwork in the chancel walls.